meitiv-et/paths/README.md

    by speed using the MOVES default operation mode distribution.
 4. `AERMET`: a pipeline for preparing meteorological inputs required for running AERMOD.
+5. `AERMOD`: a pipeline to create sources and receptors using the transportation network links and emissions, run AERMOD and produce a dataset with receptorIDs, locations and 24 hour average PM2.5 concentrations.